List of Custom Programs

 Today’s organizations demand competent leaders and innovative leadership styles.
 Managers and professionals must know their personal style and how people respond to them.
 You will complete a questionnaire prior to the seminar, and the Myers-Briggs Type Indicator, an internationally recognized personality inventory, will provide information about your leadership style.

-Myers-Briggs Step II: Going Deeper into Your Personality
+Myers-Briggs Step II: Exploring the Facets of Your Personality

 Effective leaders understand themselves and others extremely well.
 Step II of the Myers-Briggs Type Indicator helps leaders get to that point.
 Sharpen your self-awareness, interpersonal skills and leadership abilities.
 You will examine the facets of each Myers-Briggs preference pair in depth to get a more detailed assessment of your personality.